How Will My Business Process Unfold? Predicting Case Suffixes With Start and End Timestamps: Introduction

 \section{Introduction}

-Predictive Process Monitoring (PPM) techniques provide runtime insights to operational managers by exploiting models trained on event logs to predict the future states of ongoing cases of a process.
-For example, PPM techniques can predict the outcome of ongoing cases (e.g.\ will a customer accept or reject a product?)~\cite{TeinemaaDRM19}, the remaining time of ongoing cases~\cite{Verenich19}, the next activity in a case, or the sequence of remaining activities in a case (a.k.a.\ the \emph{case suffix})~\cite{RamaManeiroVL23}.
+Predictive Process Monitoring (PPM) plays a role in Business Process Management (BPM) by providing managers with data-driven projections on running cases, enabling more informed and effective decision making~\cite{RamaManeiroVL23}.
+By leveraging models trained on event logs, PPM techniques offer runtime insights that predict the future states of ongoing process cases.
+For example, PPM techniques can predict the outcome of ongoing cases (e.g., will a customer accept or reject a product?)~\cite{TeinemaaDRM19}, the remaining time of ongoing cases~\cite{Verenich19}, the next activity in a case, or the sequence of remaining activities in a case (a.k.a. the \emph{case suffix})~\cite{RamaManeiroVL23}.
+These predictions are useful for process optimization, resource planning, and decision-making, especially in operational environments where timely insights are needed to, for instance, maintain efficiency and to meet service level agreements.

-Existing approaches for case suffix prediction generate sequences of activities with a single timestamp (e.g., end timestamp).
-This is insufficient for use cases such as capacity planning and scheduling, where managers need both start and end timestamps to calculate processing and waiting times, assess resource utilization, and determine whether capacity is adequate for the expected workload.